Earle Brown: Career

 Brown's contact with Cage exposed David Tudor to some of Brown's early piano works, and this connection led to Brown's work being performed in Darmstadt and Donaueschingen.
 Composers such as Pierre Boulez and Bruno Maderna promoted his music, which subsequently became more widely performed and published.

 Brown is considered a member of the New York School of composers, along with John Cage, Morton Feldman, and Christian Wolff.
 Brown cited the visual artists Alexander Calder and Jackson Pollock as two primary influences on his work.
 Author Gertrude Stein and many artists also inspired him he was acquainted with, such as Max Ernst and Robert Rauschenberg.

-Brown was married to the dancer Carolyn Brown, who danced with Merce Cunningham from the 1950s to the 1970s, and then to the art curator Susan Sollins.
-Earle Brown died in 2002 of cancer in Rye, New York, United States.
+Brown's notable students included Joe Jones, Paul Dresher, Michael Daugherty, Sarah Meneely Kyder, and George Brunner.

+Formal and notational systems

 Open form

+Brown created the notational concept called "open form".
+It was a style of musical construction that has influenced many composers since, notably see John Zorn and the downtown New York scene of the 1980s, as well as generations of younger composers.

 Much of Brown's work is composed in fixed modules (though often with idiosyncratic mixtures of notation), but the order is left free to be chosen by the conductor during performance.
 The material is divided into numbered "events" on a series of "pages".
 The conductor uses a placard to indicate the page, and his left hand indicates which event is to be performed while his right hand cues a downbeat to begin.
 The speed and intensity of the downbeat suggest the tempo and dynamics.

 Brown's first open-form piece, Twenty-Five Pages, was 25 unbound pages and called for anywhere between one and 25 pianists.
 The score allowed the performer(s) to arrange the pages however they saw fit.
 Also, the pages were notated symmetrically and without clefs, so the top and bottom orientations were reversible.

 Through this procedure, no two performances of an open form Brown score will be the same, yet each piece retains a singular identity, and his works exhibit great variety from work to work.
 Brown relates his work in open form to a combination of Alexander Calder's mobile sculptures and the spontaneous decision-making used in the creation of Jackson Pollock's action paintings.